qlineai2025/qline/DOCUMENTATION.md

 These icon-based buttons give you control over the teleprompter's functionality and appearance.
 Their color changes when active, and you can hover over them to see a tooltip explaining their function.

 #### Controls in the Side Panel
-*   **Voice Control (Mic Icon)**: When enabled (on by default), the app uses an advanced, AI-powered hybrid system for a seamless hands-free experience.
+*   **Voice Control (Mic Icon)**: When enabled, the app uses an AI-powered system that listens for both verbal commands and your reading pace.
-    *   **Pace Matching**: It intelligently anticipates your reading speed, and the teleprompter scrolls continuously to match your pace.
-    *   **Position Tracking**: Every few seconds, it also pinpoints the exact word you're saying and gently re-centers the screen, ensuring you never lose your place.
-    This makes the prompter feel incredibly responsive and synchronized with your natural voice.
-When disabled, you must control scrolling manually with the speed slider.
+    *   **Command Recognition**: You can control the prompter with your voice.
+The available commands are: "next slide", "previous slide", "go to slide [number]", "stop"/"pause", "start"/"play"/"go", and "rewind".
+The AI prioritizes commands over script reading.
+    *   **Pace Matching & Position Tracking**: If no command is detected, the AI falls back to its original behavior: it intelligently matches the scrolling speed to your reading pace and periodically re-centers the view on the last word you spoke.
+    *   **Automatic Slide Navigation**: When in "Notes View" for a presentation, the prompter will automatically advance to the next slide once you've finished reading all the notes for the current one.
 *   **Assist Mode (ScreenShare Icon)**: This button opens a clean, secondary prompter window.
 You can drag this window to a second monitor and make it full-screen.
 It stays perfectly in sync with the main window's text, settings, and scrolling.
+*   **Notes View (NotebookText Icon)**: When a Google Slides presentation is loaded, this button appears.
+It allows you to toggle the main prompter display between showing the full slide image and showing the speaker notes for that slide as scrollable text.

 #### Controls on the Prompter View
 These controls are overlaid on the bottom-right of the prompter display area.
 They have a subtle, semi-transparent style to ensure they are visible on any background.
+*   **Rewind (Rewind Icon)**: Instantly stops playback and scrolls the teleprompter content to the very top.
 *   **High Contrast (Contrast Icon)**: Toggles the display between standard mode (black text on a light background) and high-contrast mode (white text on a black background).
 *   **Flip Horizontal (ArrowLeftRight Icon)**: Mirrors the prompter text horizontally.
 This is essential for use with physical teleprompter hardware that uses a mirror.
 *   **Flip Vertical (ArrowUpDown Icon)**: Flips the prompter text vertically.